Speak to a Licensed Insurance Agent

 Most Popular Medicare Supplement Insurance Plans in Michigan

-As reported by AHIP, among those who selected a Medigap policy, nearly one-third (32%) choose Plan F while a similar amount (29.7%) choose Plan C. Other popular plans are Plan N (16%) and Plan G (15%).
+As reported by AHIP, 436,403 Michigan beneficiaries enrolled in a Medigap policy in 2019.
 Below is the breakdown of the number of Michigan enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your Michigan Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs.
 One other option is to consider a Michigan Medicare Advantage plan, which typically covers prescriptions drugs and may also include other benefits, such as dental, vision, gym memberships and hearing coverage.